Dart-Code/Dart-Code/CONTRIBUTING.md

 - Before testing/deploying, ensure you have run `npm install` recently so that your local dependencies match those listed in the dependencies list (in case they have been upgraded)
 - Ensure all local changes are committed and your local folder is free of artifacts/log files/etc.
-- Ensure all automated tests pass (including on Travis and AppVeyor)
+- Ensure all automated tests pass
 - Ensure extension behaves correctly for a Dart project
   - Activates correctly (SDK version appears in status bar)
   - No errors in dev console (Help -> Toggle Developer Tools)